Istiak-Ahmed78/madrasah_app/README.md

 ### State management
 To manage the state of this app I used [GetX](https://pub.dev/packages/get)

+### Architechure
+MVVM architecture used to architect the project

 #### To run the project in your IDE
 * Copy the project clone link URL
 * Pest on the clone section on your IDE